Carlee Russell disappearance hoax

 Russell reportedly called 911 from Interstate 459 near the Alabama State Route 150 exit on the evening of July 13, 2023.

-On July 13, 2023, nursing student Carlethia Nichole Russell (born July 22, 1997) disappeared for 49 hours in Hoover, Alabama, falsely reporting to police afterwards that she had been abducted.
-The story of her disappearance went viral on TikTok and other social media platforms.
-On July 24, Russell admitted that she had fabricated the story, and had not been abducted.
+On July 13, 2023, nursing student Carlethia Nichole Russell (born July 22, 1997) disappeared for 49 hours in Hoover, Alabama before reappearing and falsely reporting a kidnapping claim to police.
+The story of her disappearance earned wide attention via social media platforms.
+On July 24, Russell admitted she had fabricated the story, and had not been abducted.
 She was sentenced to a year's probation in March 2024.

 Disappearance and claims

 Russell made a 911 call at 9:34 pm on July 13, which has been publicly released.
 In the call, she says that she has stopped at the side of Interstate 459 having seen an unattended young child on the side of the highway.
 She then called a family member to report the same situation, before losing contact with them, with the line remaining open.
 Russell's car was found by police abandoned at the location she had described.

 Russell appeared at her parents' house 49 hours later, on July 15, and was taken to the hospital where she was briefly questioned by police.
 In that interview, Russell reported having been abducted by a male and placed inside a tractor-trailer.
 She said she was able to escape, but was recaptured and placed in a car.
 She claimed to have been undressed and photographed while blindfolded, though not bound at the wrists to avoid causing ligature marks, and said that she escaped again, eventually returning home.

 Crime Stoppers raised more than $63,000 in reward money for the search of Russell.